 - Mash banana and blueberries together in a bowl until blended together.
 Stir in oats, yogurt, and milk.
 Cover, and refrigerate overnight.

-- In the morning, top with granola, and fresh berries/bananas, if desired.
+- In the morning, top with granola and/or walnuts, along with fresh berries/bananas, if desired.
+Drizzle with maple syrup.